pac4j/pac4j/documentation/docs/clients.md

 When using an `IndirectClient`, the login process can fail or be cancelled at the external identity provider level.

-Thus, no user profile is created and the access is not be granted to the secured resources (401 error).
+Thus, no user profile is created and the access is not granted to the secured resources (401 error).

 Though, you may still want to access the web resources if the login process has failed or been cancelled.